wp-plugins/lw-website-tools/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides the user with three helpful WordPress and css tools.
+Provides the user with helpful css tools!

 == Description ==

-Provides the user with three helpful WordPress and css tools.
+Provides the user with helpful css tools.
+Put in your data, copy the css, and  your ready to go!

--Box Shadow Generator
+-Box Shadow Generator<br>
--Css Transform Generator
+-Css Transform Generator<br>
--and a Border Radius Generator
+-Border Radius Generator<br>
+-Text-Shadow Generator

 This is my first plugin!
 Thank you! :)